Flag of Friuli: The origins

-Aquileian cup-shaped coin form the patriarchal period (13th-15th century), depicting the eagle, which already was a symbol of Friuli.
+Aquileian cup-shaped coin form the patriarchal period (13th–15th century), depicting the eagle, which already was a symbol of Friuli.

 In addition, there is a further theory, though dubious, suggesting that instead of an eagle the crest depicts an actual griffon.
 This does not appear to be plausible, as in heraldry a griffon is always depicted as a chimeric figure.
 Such a theory cannot be supported by the fact that the head and the collar resemble those more of a griffon, as the stylisation dates back to the Medieval times.
 Conclusive evidence comes from the established fact that an eagle was adopted as a symbol of the Patria del Friuli over a century before the 14th-century flag.

 Indeed, the eagle symbol was tied to the state of Friuli long before its connection with the patriarch Bertrand.
 Confirmation of this fact can be seen in the numerous archaeological findings that trace the utilisation of the eagle to Wolfger von Erla who was patriarch of Aquileia from 1204 to 1218.
 An eagle similar to that of patriarch Bertrand was found on coins minted under the leadership of patriarch Berthold von Andechs-Meranien, successor of Wolfger, who ruled the patriarchal state of Friuli from 1218 to 1251.
 Even on the coins minted by patriarch Raimondo della Torre (ruling the Friulian state from 1273 to 1298) the similarities to the eagle of patriarch Bertrand are evident.
 Even today, an ancient polychrome fresco depicting the Friulian eagle is clearly visible in Udine on the façade of Palazzo Susanna di Prampero (Palazzetto Puppi) overlooking via Savorgnana.

 The flag today

 The Friulian flag was officially adopted and recognised on 27 November 2001 by Regional Law no. 27 of the Friuli-Venezia Giulia Autonomous Region.
-The flag "consists of a rectangular standard featuring at its centre a golden heraldic eagle with outspread wings, head turned to the left, open beak and red claws, set in a sky blue field.
-The crest covers three fifths of the height of the flag, which in turn is two thirds of its length."